lmoxiel/rubikai/README.txt

   # The following is equivalent to the above which uses the default options:
   > (simulate :outfile "rubik-out.rbk"
               :algorithm #'simulated-annealing
-              :heuristic #'novice-successor)
+              :successor #'novice-successor)
-  # Any combination of :algorithm and :heuristic may be used (see below)
+  # Any combination of :algorithm and :successor may be used (see below)

--= The current list of :algorithm and :heuristic options =- :algorithm #'simulated-annealing
+-= The current list of :algorithm and :successor options =- :algorithm #'simulated-annealing
   :algorithm #'greedy
-  :heuristic #'random-successor
+  :successor #'random-successor
-  :heuristic #'novice-successor
+  :successor #'novice-successor
-  :heuristic #'smart-successor
+  :successor #'smart-successor

 -= Starting from a specified cube state =-
   By default, (simulate) will generate a random start state for the